XKCP/XKCP/usage-example.md

     for (int i = 0; i < messageCount; i++) {
         const int messageByteLen = strlen((char *)messages[i].data);

-        if (messages[i].metadata != NULL) {
+        // should be the same rules as Alice, only absorb the metadata if it's not empty if (messages[i].metadata != NULL) {
             Xoodyak_Absorb(&bobInstance, messages[i].metadata, strlen((char *)messages[i].metadata));
         }

-        if (messageByteLen) {
+        // should be the same rules as Alice, only decrypt the message if it's not empty if (messageByteLen) {
             unsigned char decrypted[messageByteLen];
             Xoodyak_Decrypt(&bobInstance, encrypted_messages[i], decrypted, messageByteLen);